-- The abstract is a miniature version of your paper, and might have a single sentence that summarizes the major sections (Introduction, Materials and methods, Results, Discussion) of your paper…but you can make it have more sentences if needed.
+- The abstract is a miniature version of your paper, and might have a single sentence that summarizes each of the major sections (Introduction, Materials and methods, Results, Discussion) of your paper … but you can make it have one or two additional sentences if needed.

 - Begin the abstract at the top of page 1, just underneath the title.
 It’s usually OK to single space the Abstract (the rest of the manuscript can be double spaced).

 - The first sentence should attempt to interest the reader in the issue.
 It is useful to imagine a reader who is predisposed to be uninterested in your topic, and thus imagine it is your job to convince him/her otherwise.